 While we do, there will be chances to volunteer, to learn new skills, to join the archaeologists in community digs, and much more.
 We’ll take school groups on explorer expeditions, and commission artists to create new works of interpretation.

 What emerges will be a ‘greenway ecomuseum’ – not a building but a whole area, a ‘string of pearls’ of special places, revealing fragments of history, little windows into the past.
 It is based around the new, extended Valley of Stone Greenway that will link Rochdale via Bacup to Rawtenstall.
 From this central spine we will signpost the links to historic sites higher up around the moors.

-Once complete, in autumn 2019, Spodden Valley Revealed will be a valuable new resource – for visitors, a compelling new reason to explore the area, and for the next generation, a lively way in to exploring local history.
+Once complete Spodden Valley Revealed will be a valuable new resource – for visitors, a compelling new reason to explore the area, and for the next generation, a lively way in to exploring local history.
 A source of new pride for people around Whitworth, and a precious community asset for the future.

-Spodden Valley Revealed is made possible by investment from Heritage Lottery Fund.
+Spodden Valley Revealed is made possible by investment from National Lottery Heritage Fund.
 The project was initiated by Whitworth Town Council, and is also supported by Lancashire Council Council, Newground Together, Lancashire Environmental Fund, Ernest Cook Trust, Crook Hill Community Fund, Sylvia Waddilove Foundation and Rossendale Community Fund.